FAQ & Troubleshooting

 How fast is it?

-Independent-methodology benchmarks measure thousands of requests per second on a single host — see the 2025 benchmark post for numbers against PostgREST, PostGraphile, and Hasura, including the methodology.
+Independent-methodology benchmarks measure thousands of requests per second on a single host — see the July 2026 benchmark series for detailed comparisons against PostgREST, Go, Rust, Spring Boot, FastAPI, and others under equalized conditions, including the methodology, per-framework analysis, and the full dataset.
 The executables are AOT-compiled native binaries; there is no JIT warmup and no reflection at runtime.

 How do I enable caching?